Tom Brady Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- In five matchups against the Falcons, Brady averaged 356 passing yards per game, 51.5 yards more than his over/under for Sunday.
+- Brady's 356 passing yards per game in five matchups against the Falcons are 51.5 more yards than his over/under in Sunday's game.

 - Brady threw multiple TDs in each of those contests against the Falcons.